smart-paper/SmartPaper/README.md

 This project adopts a dual licensing model.

-* **GPLv3**: Applies to personal, public, and non-profit use.
+* **GPLv3**: Applies to personal and non-profit use.
 To use the source code under this license, any derived works must also be released under the GPLv3 license.
-* **Commercial License**: For-profit companies that do not wish to comply with the obligations of the GPLv3 must purchase a separate commercial license.
-For inquiries regarding commercial licensing, please contact [icitlabs@gmail.com].
+* **Commercial License**: Organizations such as public institutions and for-profit companies that do not wish to comply with the obligations of the GPLv3 must purchase a separate commercial license.
+However, even for non-profit purposes, you can inquire about a commercial license if you wish to collaborate, such as for professional technical support or custom development.
+For inquiries about a commercial license, please contact [icitlabs@gmail.com].

 ## SmartPaper Data Model